 The Light Emitting Diode (LED) revolution, coupled with EcoStruxure™ technology and its IoT backbone, is one of the most powerful game changers for Schneider Electric’s Light & Room Control EcoXpert™ partners, enabling them to deliver innovation at every level to their customers.
 It’s an exciting time, offering exciting opportunities to our customers.

-While lighting technology opens so many new areas, it also raises new issues that we may not have considered before.
-This is true, especially in home automation, where lighting-knowledge consultants are less likely to be involved than they would be in a commercial building.
+While LED lighting technology opens so many new areas, it also raises new issues that we may not have considered before.
+This is true, especially in advanced home automation, where lighting-knowledge consultants are less likely to be involved than they would be in commercial building automation.
 This drives the need to develop real educational and advising capabilities, to help prevent customers from inadvertently entering technology traps … or … just to advise on lighting complexity and reinforce the endless new possibilities that LED’s offer.

 We have become more familiar with color temperatures; warmer ones are for a cozy atmosphere, while colder ones are for more activity-oriented environments.
 However, it is easy and useful to dive a bit deeper into accurate color temperature ranges, per their activities (as shown here).